arturaugusto/k1n3kt-archery/README.md

 This year I was venturesome and built a game that uses computer vision techniques, which the player controls through the camera.

-The game works by detecting the angle to the main straight line in the image, using the Hough transform that I implemented from scratch in JavaScript.
+The game works by detecting the angle to the main straight line in the image, using the [Hough Transform](https://en.wikipedia.org/wiki/Hough_transform) that I implemented from scratch in JavaScript.

 The biggest challenge is dealing with image noise and lighting.
 I hope players have patience!